Nexbelt: Concealed Carry Belt and EDC – Review

 A belt is a belt, no?
 No. While picking a belt for concealed carry isn’t nearly as much as choosing an EDC pistol, it is no-less important.
-NexBelt is a radically new design to a rather timeless object and is ideal for concealed carry.
+NexBelt is a radically new design to a rather timeless object and is ideal as a concealed carry belt.

 NexBelt Concealed Carry Belt

 The version I’m reviewing is black leather with a rather plain looking buckle.
-Seems simple enough.
+It seems simple enough.
 Most men I know don’t give a second thought to their dress belts, but this one is different.
 From the outside, there’s nothing that gives away its unique design.
 It is urban camouflage.

 Under the hood, though, this is a different beast.
 The leather is backed with nylon webbing.
 The combination of the two materials makes it more rigid than leather, alone.
 As such, this one should hold its shape long into the future (just be sure to take care of the leather).